Your Cart is Empty

 Not only that but drinking too much water too early on can cause serious bodily imbalances that put your baby at risk of various medical emergencies and even death.
 We'll walk you through the different risks so that you can better understand how an inappropriate introduction of water can put your little one in harm's way.

 If you're thinking to yourself that water intoxication sounds scary, you'd be right.
 Thankfully, this condition is rare as it takes quite a substantial amount of water to cause it.
-Nevertheless, because it is serious when it does occur, it's important to be aware of.
+Nevertheless, because it is serious when it does occur, it's important to be aware of it.
 Water intoxication happens when an excess of water is consumed causing electrolyte imbalances in the body.

 For babies and young children, in particular, too much water can decrease their sodium levels, this condition is known as hyponatremia.
 When this happens, cells throughout the body start to swell with water.
 This swelling is a big problem when it comes to brain cells.
 You see, intracranial pressure if not treated promptly can cause brain damage, seizures, coma, or even death.